2002 Stanley Cup playoffs: (3) Carolina Hurricanes vs. (6) New Jersey Devils

 The Carolina Hurricanes entered the playoffs as the Southeast Division champions earning the third seed in the Eastern Conference with 91 points.
 The New Jersey Devils earned the sixth seed with 95 points.
-Although New Jersey finished the season with a better overall record and a higher point total, Carolina won their division so they were automatically placed in the top three seeds in the conference and were granted home ice advantage.
+Although New Jersey finished the season with a better overall record and a higher point total, Carolina won their division, so they were automatically placed in the top three seeds in the conference and were granted home-ice advantage.
 This was the second playoff series between these two teams, with the only previous meeting being the 2001 Eastern Conference Quarterfinals where New Jersey won in six games.

+The Hurricanes knocked off the Devils in six games, winning their first playoff series since relocating from Hartford.

 (4) Toronto Maple Leafs vs. (5) New York Islanders

 The Toronto Maple Leafs entered the playoffs as the fourth seed in the Eastern Conference with 100 points.
 The New York Islanders earned the fifth seed with 96 points.
 This was the third playoff series between these two teams, the teams split the previous two playoff series.
 They last met in the 1981 Preliminary Round where New York won in three games.